-Title: Calculus III Credit: 3-0-3

-Textbook: Calculus (Early Transcendentals), by James Stewart, 6th edition, Brooks/Cole, 2008 Description: These courses are designed as an introduction to the fundamental concepts of calculus and analytic geometry.
-The concepts studied in Math 201 include solid analytic geometry, vectors and surfaces, differentiation of functions of several variables and multiple integrals.

-Prerequisites: The students must review the material of MATH 001/002/101/102 which is required in the contents of MATH 201
+Title:Calculus IIICredit:3-0-3Textbook:Calculus (Early Transcendentals), by James Stewart, 6th edition, Brooks/Cole, 2008Description:These courses are designed as an introduction to the fundamental concepts of

+- Description: These courses are designed as an introduction to the fundamental concepts of calculus and analytic geometry.
+The concepts studied in Math 201 include solid analytic geometry, vectors and surfaces, differentiation of functions of several variables and multiple integrals. - Prerequisites: The students must review the material of MATH 001/002/101/102 which is required in the contents of MATH 201